 This resistance to evidence of our own susceptibility, paired with the often-unconscious nature of cognitive bias, creates a perfect storm in which bias is perpetuated and rarely adequately recognized or managed.
 The insidious nature of cognitive bias, and its effect on human judgment and decision-making, has led psychology researchers to propose that research on and efforts to educate the public against such bias should be a top priority in the field of psychology (Lilienfeld et al., 2009).
-More recently, prominent social psychology researchers highlighted the problem of persistent implicit social (e.g., gender and racial) biases in academia and recommended empirically validated diversity training interventions implemented at the organizational level to reduce the impact of bias (Moss-Racusin et al., 2014).

 Why is it so difficult for people to accept that their beliefs, decisions, and actions can be influenced by the unconscious drivers of cognitive bias?
 A big part of the answer involves the unconscious nature of biases themselves, as indicated above.
-However, there is another, more potentially insidious and problematic answer to this question.
+However there is another, more potentially insidious and problematic answer to this question.
 In short, it feels good to be right.